codetracker-learning/TEMPLATE-react-2021/README.md

 4. Go to the **NEXT** section

 ## Starting the Project
-1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.
+1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name
+1. Open the `/public/index.html` file and change the `title` attribute to the name of your application
 1. Rename the `.env.local.sample` file to `.env.local` file.
 The final file name should be `.env.local`
 1. From your command line, be in the root directory and run `npm install` OR `npm i` for short
 1. From your command line, be in the root directory and run `npx husky install`